 - Remove from fire, cool the mixture, strain it and pour it into small containers.
 I used 2 ramekins and 2 heart shaped mini cake pans.

 - Cover the pans and the ramekins with a saran wrap and refrigerate until set.
-I think it might take at least an hour or two.
-I wanted to check after 1 hour but completely forgot about it.
-When I checked 4 hours later, pannacotta was perfectly set.
+It should set in at least an hour or two but I usually keep it for 4 hours.

-- Serve the pannacotta as it is in the ramekins or flip it over on to a plate.
-I tried flipping the pannacotta from the ramekins but couldn’t.
-However, it was lot easier with the heart shaped pans.
+- Serve the panna cotta as it is in the ramekins or flip it over onto a plate.
+I tried flipping the panna cotta from the ramekins, which is sometimes challenging.
+However, it is a lot easier with the straight edge pans or heart shaped pans.
 With a knife or with the butter spreader, slightly run it around the pan to loosen the pannacotta.
 Place a plate on the pan and flip it over.

 - Serve the mocha panna cotta as it is or with some berries of one’s choice.

 - Cream - I use half and half to cut back on calories.
 Use creamy if you want indulge